AlexisBarajas/Sundial/README.md

 <h2 name="Installation">Installation</h2>

-- Clone the repository
+- 1. Clone the repository

   ```sh
   git clone https://github.com/AlexisBarajas/Sundial
   ```
-- Install the packages
+- 2. Install the packages

   ```sh
   npm install
   ```
-- Run the project
+- 3. Run the project
   ```sh
   npm start
   ```
+- 4. Create a .env file
+  Look the `.env` file to setup the environment variables.
+They are necessary for use the database.